Archive for HTML

 Firefox 3 - Offline App Demo - Part 2

 Last year (wow, that long ago?)
 I made a simple demo to show Firefox 3 offline capabilities.
 A lot has changed between then and now.
 Firefox 3 offline capabilities changed significantly to align better with WHATWG offline specification.
-The biggest changes involve dropping support for our own <link rel="offline"> mechanism and supporting WHATWG manifests and application cache.
+The biggest changes involve dropping support for our own mechanism and supporting WHATWG manifests and application cache.
 The specification gives some details on how it works.
 There is an MDC article on using offline resources in Firefox 3.

 Since so much has changed, I decided to update the demo application.
 Here is the overview of the application, updated where needed: